-- The Organising Committee must publish an announcement for the event.
+- 214.1 The Organising Committee must publish an announcement for the event.
 It must contain the information required by art.
-213. - Organisers are bound by the rules and decisions of the FIS in limiting the number of entries.
+213. - 214.2 Organisers are bound by the rules and decisions of FIS in limiting the number of entries.
 A further reduction in entries is possible under art.
-201.1 provided it is made clear in the announcement. - 214.3 Postponements or cancellations of competitions and programme alterations must be communicated immediately by telephone, e-mail or telefax to the FIS, all invited or entered National Ski Associations and the appointed TD.
-Competitions moved to an earlier date must be approved by the FIS.
+201.1 provided it is made clear in the announcement. - 214.3 Postponements or cancellations of competitions and programme alterations must be communicated immediately by telephone or e-mail to FIS, all invited or entered National Ski Associations and the appointed TD.
+Competitions moved to an earlier date must be approved by FIS.